odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

 1st Package: Quantmod
 ---------------------

-Say you have an interest in working with data related to stocks and the stockmarket, quantmod would be the package for you.
+Say you have an interest in working with data related to stocks and the stock market, quantmod would be the package for you.

 Run the block below to install and load the package.